AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/project-archetype/pages-templates.md

 ## What you will build {#what-you-will-build}

 In this part of the tutorial, you will build a new Article Page Template that can be used to create new article pages and aligns with a common structure.
-The Article Page Template will be based on designs and a UI Kit produced in AdobeXD.
+The Article Page Template is based on designs and a UI Kit produced in AdobeXD.
 This chapter is only focused on building out the structure or skeleton of the template.
-No styles will be implemented but the template and pages will be functional.
+No styles are implemented but the template and pages are functional.

 ![Article Page Design and un-styled version](assets/pages-templates/what-you-will-build.png)